Qasr al-Mushatta information

-Of the five major desert castles, the ‘winter palace’ of Qasral-Mushatta is the most difficult and time consuming to reach, and thus usually not part of most organised tours.
-But this is not to say that Mushatta is located in the middle of nowhere – on the contrary, it’s actually the closest of the desert castles to Amman.
-In fact, if you’re travelling around Jordan in a rental car, the ruins may be the last thing you see in the country as they’re located right next to Queen Alia International Airport!
+Of the five major desert castles, the ‘winter palace’ of Qasral-Mushatta is the most time-consuming to reach, and thus usually not part of most organised tours.
+But this is not to say that recently-reconstructed Mushatta is located in the middle of nowhere – on the contrary, it’s the closest of the desert castles to Amman.
+In fact, the ruins may be the last thing you see in the country as they’re located right next to Queen Alia International Airport.

 Right of the entrance are the ruins of a mosque, with its obviously rebuilt mihrab (niche in mosque, indicating direction of Mecca).
 The northern sections have the remains of a vaulted audience hall and residences.
 Segmented pillars lie scattered around like broken vertebrae.
 One unusual feature of the site is that the vaults were made from burnt bricks (an uncommon material in buildings of this style) rather than black basalt.
 And of course, be sure not to miss the ancient toilets (complete with drains), which are located at the back of the hall.